- Home

 Find out more about which fruits to eat during pregnancy and what the benefits are for you and your baby.

 Fruit is an important part of a balanced diet, providing you with plenty of minerals, vitamins and fibre to keep your digestive system happy.
-Though the benefits of eating fruit during pregnancy are no different than at any other time in your life, you might appreciate them more when your digestive system is more sensitive than usual and your body requires even better nutrition.
+Though the benefits of eating fruit during pregnancy are no different than at any other time in your life, you might appreciate them more when your digestive system is more sensitive than usual and your body requires even more emphasis on good nutrition.

 Thankfully, you don’t need to buy a lot of expensive super foods to get all the benefits of fruits during pregnancy.
 Your standard fruit bowl provides some of the essential vitamins and minerals necessary for optimal foetal development.
 Plus, they’re delicious and good for mum, too!